Private Endoscopy undertaken at The Clementine Churchill or OneWelbeck Endoscopy Centre

 Colonoscopy – code H2002, AC100 for basic examination

 Examination of colon (bowel or large intestine) usually following injection of sedative.
 Patients may be aware of mild temporary discomfort.
-Requires preparation of bowel beforehand (“bowel prep St Mark’s Hospital, bowel prep Clementine Churchill Hospital”) with dietary restriction for 48 hours and strong laxative the day before.
+Requires preparation of bowel beforehand (“Bowel Prep AM, Bowel Prep PM”) with dietary restriction for 48 hours and strong laxative the day before.
 This is a 20 minute test as an outpatient or day-case with immediate report with photos given to the patient before leaving the endoscopy unit.
 Results of samples taken (biopsies) are discussed in subsequent consultation.
 Often, patients like to watch their procedure on bedside TV monitor in real-time.
 The following therapies are available, for which different codes are applicable:

 - Removal of polyps